Coprolalia

-Coprolalia is an occasional characteristic of tic disorders, in particular Tourette syndrome, although it is not required for a diagnosis of Tourette's and only about 10% of Tourette's patients exhibit coprolalia.
-It is not unique to tic disorders; it is also a rare symptom of other neurological disorders.
+Coprolalia is an occasional characteristic of tic disorders, in particular Tourette syndrome, although it is not required for a diagnosis of Tourette's and only about 10% of individuals with Tourette's exhibit coprolalia.
+It is not unique to tic disorders; it may also present itself as a neurological disorder.

 Coprolalia is one type of coprophenomenon.
 Other coprophenomena include the related symptoms of copropraxia, involuntary actions such as performing obscene or forbidden gestures, and coprographia, making obscene writings or drawings.

 Characteristics

-Coprolalia encompasses words and phrases that are culturally taboo or generally unsuitable for acceptable social use, when used out of context.
+Coprolalia encompasses the uncontrollable utterance of words and phrases that are culturally taboo or generally unsuitable for acceptable social use, when used out of context.
 The term is not used to describe contextual swearing.
 It is usually expressed out of social or emotional context, and may be spoken in a louder tone or different cadence or pitch than normal conversation.
 It can be a single word, or complex phrases.
 A person with coprolalia may repeat the word mentally rather than saying it out loud; these subvocalizations can be very distressing.

 Coprolalia is an occasional characteristic of Tourette syndrome, although it is not required for a diagnosis of Tourette's.
+Typically, symptoms of coprolalia follow the development of phonic or motor tics by four to seven years.
+The severity of symptoms tends to peak during adolescence and subside during adulthood.
 In Tourette syndrome, compulsive swearing can be uncontrollable and undesired by the person uttering the phrases.
 Involuntary outbursts, such as racial or ethnic slurs in the company of those most offended by such remarks, can be particularly embarrassing.
-The phrases uttered by a person with coprolalia do not necessarily reflect the thoughts or opinions of the person.
+The phrases uttered by a person with coprolalia do not necessarily reflect the thoughts or opinions of the person as they are unconsciously produced.

-Cases of deaf Tourette patients swearing in sign language have been described.